mitodl/hugo-course-publisher/site/content/courses/16-01-unified-engineering-i-ii-iii-iv-fall-2005-spring-2006/_index.md

 course_title: 'Unified Engineering I, II, III, & IV'
 course_image_url: images/course_image.jpg
 course_description: >-
-  <p>The basic objective of Unified Engineering is to give a solid understanding
-  of the fundamental disciplines of aerospace engineering, as well as their interrelationships and applications.
+  The basic objective of Unified Engineering is to give a solid understanding of the fundamental disciplines of aerospace engineering, as well as their interrelationships and applications.
 These disciplines are Materials and Structures (M); Computers and Programming (C); Fluid Mechanics (F);
   Thermodynamics (T); Propulsion (P); and Signals and Systems (S).
 In choosing to teach these subjects in a unified manner, the instructors seek to explain the common intellectual threads in these disciplines, as well as their combined application to solve engineering Systems Problems (SP).
-Throughout the year, the instructors emphasize the connections among the disciplines.</p>
+Throughout the year, the instructors emphasize the connections among the disciplines.
 course_info:
   instructors:
     - Prof. Mark Drela